manang/internet-drafts/draft-irtf-icnrg-mapme.md

 Many efforts have been made to define mobility-management models for IP networks in the last two decades, resulting in a variety of complex, often not implemented, proposals.
-A good survey of these approaches is {{RFC6301}}.
+A survey of these approaches is proposed in {{RFC6301}}.
-Likewise, within the ICN family, different approaches to mobility management have been presented {{SURVEY13}}.
-Specifically for the CCN/NDN solutions, several surveys of mobility-management approaches can be found {{SURVEY16a}},
+Likewise, within ICN, different approaches to mobility management have been presented {{SURVEY13}}.
+Specifically for the CCN/NDN solutions, several surveys of mobility-management approaches can be found {{SURVEY16a}}
 {{SURVEY16b}}.

 We follow here the classification presented in {{MAPME}} which highlights their